GoogleChrome/developer.chrome.com/site/en/docs/handbook/how-to/add-a-doc/index.md

 ## Get busy writing! 👩🏽‍💻

 Docs support markdown syntax with some additional features and shortcodes.
-See the components guide (TODO) for a full list of supported elements.
+See the [components guide](/docs/handbook/components/) for a full list of supported elements.

 ### Uploading media 📸